apollographql/specs-core/core.spec.md

   repeatable on SCHEMA
 ```

-Documents MUST include a definition for the {@core} directive.
-The provided definition must be *compatible* with the definition above, but may:
+Documents MUST include a definition for the {@core} directive which includes all of the arguments defined above with the same types and default values.
-- **Omit arguments** if they are never used in the document,
-- **Introduce new arguments.** New arguments MUST be prefixed, e.g. `example__extensionArgument: Bool`.
-The prefix MUST be the name of a feature in the document.

 ###! feature: String!